jasonpkovalski/bloggo/content/about.md

 I was a 74kg **Powerlifter** for a few years, but I've also tried Strongman and CrossFit.
 Now I just train for general fitness.
 I occasionally [post](https://www.instagram.com/jk1.618/) lifting videos when I'm feeling strong and/or big.

 Index funds are boring.
-I actively invest in individual stocks, and I have some of my money in cryptocurrencies too.
+I actively invest in individual stocks, and I use Robinhood for my brokerage account.
+Let's both get a free [stock](https://join.robinhood.com/jasonk687).
 I'm slowly working my way up to the 3 comma club.